-If the situation doesn't dictate an initial attitude for a nonplayer character, the GM can use the table below.
-In a mixed group, the GM can use the general average or whoever does most of the talking or is otherwise the leader of the party.

-REACTION TABLE
+The GM can use the table below to roll or choose a character or group's initial attitude.

-2D6 INITIAL REACTION

-Hostile: The target is openly hostile.
-He may attack if possible, or otherwise betray, report on, or hinder the party at the first opportunity.
-He doesn't help without an overwhelming reward or threat of some kind.
+- REACTION TABLE 2D6 INITIAL REACTION 2 Hostile: The target is openly hostile.
+He may attack if possible, or other- wise betray, report on, or hinder the party at the first opportunity.
+He doesn't help without an over- whelming reward or threat of some kind.
 3 Unfriendly: The character isn't interested in helping unless he has little choice and/or is offered a substantial payment or reward.
 4-5 Uncooperative: The target isn't interested in getting involved unless there's a significant advantage to himself.

-Neutral: The character has no particular attitude toward the group.
+6-8 Neutral: The character has no par- ticular attitude toward the group.
 He expects fair payment for any sort of favor or information.

-9-10 Cooperative: The character is generally sympathetic.
+9-10 Cooperative: The character is gener- ally sympathetic.
 He helps if he can for a small fee, favor, or kindness.

-Friendly: The individual goes out of his way for the hero.
-He likely does simple tasks for very little, and is willing to do more dangerous tasks for fair pay or other favors.

-Helpful: The target is anxious to help the hero and probably does so for little or no reward.
+11 Friendly: The individual goes out of his way for the hero.
+He likely does simple tasks for very little, and is willing to do more dangerous tasks for fair pay or other favors. , 12 Helpful: The target is anxious to help the hero and probably does so for little or no reward.